BSE Sensex

 No record found! |

-The Sensex is a powerful indicator of market sentiment.
-A rising Sensex typically signifies investor confidence and a bullish market, while a falling Sensex indicates pessimism and a bearish market.
+Market Sentiment: The Sensex is a powerful indicator of market sentiment.
+A rising Sensex generally indicates investor optimism and economic growth (known as a bull market), while a falling Sensex suggests pessimism and potential economic slowdown (known as a bear market).

 How to Interpret Sensex Movements?